A Film Mural Of Art, Revolution, History, And Politics… With One (Crucial) Figure Cropped Over

 These comparisons are not meant to dilute Robbins’ achievement here, as he clearly understands and effectively communicates the spirit of the time with verisimilitude, wit, and a certain panache.
 For the latter, this reviewer would feel critically remiss, however, in not further invoking an artistic spirit beyond those in the film’s fantasy passages – where composer Blitztein is both haunted and encouraged by “ghosts” of his dead wife (Susan Heinbeinder) and then-living playwright Bertolt Brecht (Steven Skybell) – in the subject’s larger production-within-a-production and its outsize and guiding personality.
 In a contextualizing essay by film scholar Geoffrey O’Brien, accompanying Criterion’s 2017 home video release of the Baroquely cosmopolitan Shakespeare adaptation of Othello (1952), the writer describes an inspiring artist “at once obsessive, seductive, and unpredictably temperamental”, and while Cradle Will Rock suggests glimmerings of these qualities in a much earlier and equally storied production, the rather unflattering depiction of his lurching and chaotic handling of The Cradle Will Rock – where the ego-driven director consistently proves a drunken buffoon and loutish libertine in Angus Macfadyen’s one-note portrayal – develops in story and film as a deep disservice to the crucial artistic force that is, was, and will remain Orson Welles.

-Coinciding with Cradle Will Rock’s release on Blu-ray, Orson Welles has rather miraculously completed, thirty-two years beyond the grave, his early-to-mid 1970s-shot, Hollwood-within-Hollywood production of The Other Side of the Wind, assembled and reconstructed across multiple decades and legal entanglements by several dedicated Wellesian acolytes which include writer/director Peter Bogdanovich (who co-starred in the film) and producer Frank Marshall (who worked as a crewmember).
-Furthermore, in two life-joining and bookshelf-bridging biographies of Welles, fellow Wisconsinites Patrick McGilligan, in his 2015 Young Orson: The Years of Luck and Genius on the Path to Citizen Kane, and Joseph McBride, in his 2006 What Ever Happened to Orson Welles?: A Portrait of an Independent Career (the latter of whose study was based on first-hand observation from also co-starring in The Other Side of the Wind), individually draw vivid and affecting portraits, per their respective biographical sub-titles, of the director and actor who both would make Citizen Kane (1941) and had made Citizen Kane; and, frankly, the emerging artist who continues to posthumously provoke and inspire is in this respect entirely lost within the frequently fraying fabric of Robbins’ occasionally overspun tale.
+Coinciding with Cradle Will Rock’s release on Blu-ray, Orson Welles has rather miraculously completed, thirty-two years beyond the grave, his early-to-mid 1970s-shot, Hollwood-within-Hollywood production of The Other Side of the Wind, assembled and reconstructed across multiple decades and legal entanglements by several dedicated Wellesian acolytes, who include writer/director Peter Bogdanovich (who co-starred in the film) and producer Frank Marshall (who worked as a crewmember).
+Furthermore, in two life-joining and bookshelf-bridging biographies of Welles, his fellow native Wisconsinites Patrick McGilligan, in his 2015 Young Orson: The Years of Luck and Genius on the Path to Citizen Kane, and Joseph McBride, in his 2006 What Ever Happened to Orson Welles?: A Portrait of an Independent Career (the latter of whose study was based on first-hand observation from also co-starring in The Other Side of the Wind), individually draw vivid and affecting portraits, per their respective biographical sub-titles, of the director and actor who both would make Citizen Kane (1941) and had made Citizen Kane; and, frankly, the emerging artist who continues to posthumously provoke and inspire is in this respect entirely lost within the frequently fraying fabric of Robbins’ occasionally overspun tale.

 Welles, one might argue, as director and visionary is the crucial thread between his and John Houseman’s Project 891 production of The Cradle Will Rock against the larger social, political, and historical milieu of Robbins’ Cradle Will Rock, and his artistic stand against the powers-that-be – alongside producer Houseman and composer Blitztein – lacks similarly crucial force in Robbins’ more diffuse presentation.
-From the director’s own stentorian-style newsreel narration that opens the film, unambiguously mirroring the famous mock newsreel that would later open the director-within-the-director’s Hollywood debut, through the camera-swirl of bustling activity captured on- and backstage, further drawing cinematically on the energized mise-en-scene that came to define Orson Welles’ unique style, to even the Shakespeare-like touch of including comic relief in Tenacious D’s Jack Black and Kyle Gass, as untalented ventriloquist apprentices, seem individually indebted to Welles without honoring his inescapable influence.
+From the director’s own stentorian-style newsreel narration that opens the film, unambiguously mirroring the famous mock newsreel that would later open the director-within-the-director’s Hollywood debut, through the camera-swirl of bustling activity captured on- and backstage, further drawing cinematically on the energized mise-en-scene that came to define Orson Welles’ unique style, to even the Shakespearean touch of including comic relief in Tenacious D’s Jack Black and Kyle Gass, as untalented ventriloquist apprentices, seem individually indebted to Welles without honoring his inescapable influence.

 That Orson Welles’ own account in his unproduced 1983 screenplay of his involvement in these events was left ignored in Robbins’ re-focused screenplay, the story as broadly told threatens to become as unfocused at times as the schizophrenic divide between Bill Murray’s Tommy Cruikshank pitching woo to a reactionary fink on one personality end while his dummy sings The Internationale on the other.
 Like Lenin removed from the Diego Rivera Man at the Crossroads – a crucial figure of the artist’s vision essentially cropped over – misrepresenting the prime artistic force of the production’s backstory effectively robs the larger story and historical context of its power; that “force” again left a gaping hole where the story’s stabilizing yet dynamic center might have been.